bekk/azure-workshop/README.md

     }
     ```

-    > [!IMPORTANT]
+> [!TIP]
 > The provisioning order matters.
 The custom hostname binding must be provisioned after the CNAME record.
 This is a limitation (design decision) in Azure.
 >
 > Terraform will try to provision resources in parallel if possible.
 Resource blocks that refer to other objects will be implicitly ordered.
 In this case, we created an implicit dependency by referring to the `azurerm_dns_cname_record.todo-api.name` attribute in the resource block.
 >
 > Explicity dependencies can be created when needed with [the `depends_on` meta-argument](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on).
 You can read more in [the resource behavior documentation](https://developer.hashicorp.com/terraform/language/resources/behavior#resource-dependencies).

 4. Using a CNAME record for a CDN works similarly:

     In `dns.tf`: